 But first you need to get to Sungai Penuh and whichever direction you’re coming from, brace yourself for a long journey.
 Motion sick pills are a good idea if you’re prone to getting car sick.
 Fortunately, there are reasonably good transport links which means the trip can be made relatively comfortably and affordably.
 Shared private minivan transfers link Sungai Penuh with Padang (267km, 8hrs), Bukittinggi (305km, 8hrs), Jambi (389km, 12hrs), Bangko (147km, 5hrs), Bengkulu (341km, 12hrs) and Muara Bungo (220km, 6hrs).
 Fares range between 50.000-100.000Rp per person and generally include pickup from your accommodation.
 There are several transport companies plying these routes and you should be able to find and book transfers through just about any travel desk in any of the aforementioned cities.
 In Sungai Penuh, your accommodation provider will be able to help.

-Alternatively There is an airstrip in Kerinci with flights to and from Jambi city airport: SusiAir flies four times a week on Monday, Wednesdays, Fridays, and Sunday mornings.
+Alternatively, there is an airstrip in Kerinci with flights to and from Jambi city airport: SusiAir flies four times a week on Monday, Wednesdays, Fridays, and Sunday mornings.
 Tickets are around 330,000 IDR.
-However, it is not the most reliable, and is frequently cancelled or delayed without notice.
+However, it’s not the most reliable service, being frequently cancelled or delayed without notice.
 So be sure your schedule isn’t tight on the other end if choosing this method.

 Your first stop in town should be to the National Park Office to obtain your park permit (150.000Rp in July 2015).
 The staff are generally quite helpful and will be able to provide you with lots of suggestions about what to see and do.
 They can also help you arrange treks, guides and transport.